MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-register-new-items.md

 5. Optionally, fill in the remaining fields.
 6. Repeat steps 2 through 5 for each vendor that you want to buy the item from.

-The vendors will now appear in the **Item Vendor Catalog** page, which you open from the item card, so that you can easily select an alternate vendor.
+The vendors will now appear on the **Item Vendor Catalog** page, which you open from the item card, so that you can easily select an alternate vendor.

 ## See Also
 [Create Number Series](ui-create-number-series.md)